 \subsection{Numerical computation of hitting time distribution on large graphs}

-When dealing with large graphs, it is both tedious and impractical to get an analytical formula as Eq. [\ref{close_form}].
-Instead, we will resort to Eq. [\ref{first_moment_power_series}] to find numerical values of hitting times.
-Another method to find the hitting times is to use Monte Carlo simulation, although we will see that for a large graph, the running time of Monte Carlo simulation is much longer than the numerical method, thus making the Monte Carlo simulation an inferior alternative compared to Eq. [\ref{first_moment_power_series}].
-In this section, we apply the numerical method and Monte Carlo simulation method to a connected graph as shown in Fig. [\ref{large_graph}].
+When dealing with large graphs, it is both tedious and impractical to get an analytical formula like Eq. (\ref{close_form}).
+Instead, we will use Eq. (\ref{first_order_moment_power_series}) to numerically compute the expected hitting times.
+Another method to find the hitting time expectations is to use Monte Carlo simulation, although we will see that for a large graph, the running time of Monte Carlo simulation is much longer than the numerical method, thus making the Monte Carlo simulation an inferior alternative.
+In this section, we apply the numerical method and Monte Carlo simulation method to a connected graph as shown in Fig. \ref{large_graph}.

-We will calculate the hitting times from each vertex in the graph to the target node which is chosen to be node 1.
-In order to visualize the results, we sort the vertices in the graph according to their hitting times to the target node.
-In Fig. [\ref{sorted_distances}], we plot the results from Monte Carlo simulation method and numerical method.
-We can see from the figure that these two methods give almost the same results, although we know that results from Monte Carlo simulation have a precision that is much lower that obtained from numerical method.
-Another weak point of Monte Carlo simulation is that it is much more time-consuming than the numerical method.
-In order to obtain the results shown in Fig. [\ref{sorted_distances}], we need to run $10^{5}$ random walks from each vertex in the graph except the target node, and the whole process takes about 157 seconds, whereas in the numerical method, we only need to compute the power series in Eq. [\ref{first_moment_power_series}] up to 6180 terms, and it takes only 3.06 seconds to obtain results with machine precision.
-Actually, the larger the graph, the more time-saving the numerical method is compared to the Monte Carlo simulation method.
+We choose node 1 as our target node and calculate the average hitting times starting from all the other nodes in the graph.
+In order to visualize the results, we sort all the vertices according to their average hitting times relative to the target.
+In Fig. \ref{sorted_distances}, we plot the results from the Monte Carlo simulation method and the numerical method.
+We can see that these two methods give almost the same results, although we know that results from Monte Carlo simulations have much lower precision than that obtained from the numerical method.
+Another weakness of Monte Carlo simulation is that it is much too time-consuming.
+In order to get the results shown in Fig. \ref{sorted_distances}, we need to run $10^{5}$ random walks from each non-target vertex in the graph, and the whole process costs 163 seconds, whereas in the numerical method, we only need to compute the power series in Eq. (\ref{first_order_moment_power_series}) up to order 7500, and it takes only 3.9 seconds to yield results with machine precision.
+The larger the graph, the more time-saving the numerical method is compared to Monte Carlo simulations.